Augmented Intelligence for Logistics Planning

 The ultimate goal for AI in planning is the so-called “pilot in the plane cockpit” concept, in which AI automatically does all the calculations and suggestions and planners only interfere when needed to account for unforeseen factors and strategy, providing additional feedback for AI training.

-In one case, the system helps to optimize empty container logistics in the container shipping industry.
+In one case, the system helps to optimize asset positioning and empty container logistics in the container shipping industry.
 The AI-driven software automatically calculates how many empty containers to load/unload at each port, how to allocate the optimal containers to each customer booking, get containers back at the right time at the right location in the right condition in order to give them to the next customer, plan proactively for maintenance, off-hires, grading, and so on.
 As a result of that, one of the leading shipping lines and a client of Transmetrics achieved 20+% savings through the reduction of costs for handling empty containers – in particular storage and transport costs and a 10% reduction in the number of containers used.

 In another case, Transmetrics’ software optimizes dispatching for FTL/LTL orders and steers trucks based on actual and predicted orders for the next one to two weeks.
-The tool demonstrated the potential to reduce empty repositioning kilometers by 10% and to give 90% precise estimation to long-haul truckers regarding the end destinations for the next two weeks.
+The tool demonstrated the potential to reduce empty repositioning kilometers by 10% and to give a 90% precise estimation to long-haul truckers regarding the end destinations for the next two weeks.

 In summary, Augmented Intelligence is more powerful than human or machine alone and is likely the best approach for implementing AI technologies into highly-skilled jobs like logistics planning.
 Empowered with such tools, expert planners will become even more valuable to their companies.
 Until now, mainly the biggest logistics players could develop AI-driven solutions in-house.
 With the logistics technology providers like Transmetrics that offer AI predictive optimization tools on a monthly subscription basis, even small and medium logistics players can now get a chance to become more efficient and reduce wasted resources with the latest technologies.
 Presented concrete use cases and a 10% achieved efficiency gain only prove that.